 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please:Click here for Certificate Disclosure information.
 For a detailed program description and list of courses click here.
-For more information on the program view the links below.
+For more information on successfully completing the Library and Information Technology Program consult our Program Pathway Mapper and view the links below.

 Visit us on Facebook.

 |Library and Information Technology Courses||Internships / Cooperative Education|